1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 - d)Natural mortality in the forests of Costa Rica is assumed to be 1.5% annually.

-- e)Estimation of the increment in 15 years: considering the above parameters, the increment over a 15-year period will be 75% of the basal area or the number of trees in the diameter class between 50 and 60 cm dbh, or the diameter class immediately below the DMC, minus the corresponding mortality for the period.
+- e)Estimation of the increment over 15 years: considering the above parameters, the increment over a 15-year period will be 75% of the basal area or the number of trees in the diameter class between 50 and 60 cm dbh, or the diameter class immediately below the DMC, less the mortality corresponding to the period.

 Where:

-- N = 75% of the number of trees existing today in the 50-60 cm class - Mortality = 0.015 - n = 15 years f) Based on the forest census data (see point 2.1 below), the following tables will be constructed, which will allow the harvest intensity to be defined.
+- N = 75% number of trees existing today in the 50-60 cm class - Mortality = 0.015 - n = 15 years f) Based on the data from the forest census (see point 2.1 below), the following tables will be constructed, which will allow the harvest intensity to be defined.

-Table 15: Diametric distribution of the number of trees of the species determined in the forest census Table 16: Diametric distribution of the basal area of the species determined in the forest census g) Determination of the harvest intensity per species: the basal area or number of trees to be harvested will be equal to the expected increment in a cutting cycle of 15 years.
-The harvest intensity per species will be determined by the expected increment in the basal area or number of current trees above the minimum cutting diameter (DMC), and this must never exceed 50%.
+Table 15: Diametric distribution of the number of trees of the species determined in the forest census Table 16: Diametric distribution of the basal area of the species determined in the forest census g) Determination of the harvest intensity by species: the basal area or number of trees to be harvested will be equal to the expected increment over a 15-year cutting cycle.
+The harvest intensity by species will be determined by the expected increment in the basal area or number of current trees above the minimum cutting diameter (DMC), and this must never exceed 50%.

 .
-The trees to harvest cannot belong to a species with an abundance less than or equal to 0.3 trees per hectare (low-abundance species), as estimated by the preliminary inventory of trees with dbh greater than or equal to 30 cm.
+The trees to be harvested cannot belong to a species with an abundance less than or equal to 0.3 trees per hectare (low-abundance species), as estimated by the preliminary inventory of trees with dbh greater than or equal to 30 cm.

 .
-They must be located within the effective forest area.
+They must be located within the effective area of the forest.

 .
-They must be accessible for extraction considering the current and to-be-established road network.
+They must be accessible for extraction considering the current and planned road network.

 .
-The distribution of the trees to harvest should try to be as homogeneous as possible, avoiding concentrations.
+The distribution of the trees to be harvested should try to be as homogeneous as possible, avoiding concentrations.

 1.4.6.
-Criteria for the selection of remaining commercial trees The commercial trees that are not cut are called "remaining commercial trees" (comerciales remanentes) and are selected considering the following criteria:
+Criteria for selecting remaining commercial trees (árboles comerciales remanentes) The commercial trees that are not cut are called "remaining commercial trees" (comerciales remanentes) and are selected considering the following criteria:

 .
-The remaining commercial trees correspond to individuals with similar characteristics to those harvested; therefore, they do not correspond to individuals of poor form, damaged, or located in protection areas.
+The remaining commercial trees correspond to individuals with similar characteristics to those cut; therefore, they do not correspond to individuals of poor form, damaged, or located in protection areas.

 .
-Among the functions of the remaining commercial trees is seed production to repopulate the forest once it has been intervened and the formation of the upper canopy that will partially reduce the opening of gaps caused by harvesting; therefore, their distribution must be sought to be as homogeneous as possible, avoiding concentrations where possible.
+Among the functions of the remaining commercial trees are seed production to repopulate the forest once it has been intervened and the formation of the upper canopy that will partially reduce the opening of gaps caused by the harvest; therefore, their distribution should be managed to be as homogeneous as possible, avoiding concentrations where possible.

 1.5.
-IMPACT OF HARVESTING ON THE RESIDUAL STAND AND SOIL AND MITIGATION MEASURES The impact of harvesting on the residual stand and soil is contemplated within the Principles, Criteria and Indicators and the Code of Practices for natural forest management in Costa Rica, specifically in Principles 2 and 3.
-The elements for their evaluation and the corresponding mitigation measures are the following:
+IMPACT OF THE HARVEST ON THE RESIDUAL STAND (MASA RESIDUAL) AND THE SOIL, AND MITIGATION MEASURES The impact of the harvest on the residual stand (masa residual) and the soil is contemplated within the Principles, Criteria and Indicators and the Code of Practice for natural forest management in Costa Rica, specifically in Principles 2 and 3.
+The elements for its evaluation and the corresponding mitigation measures are the following:

 .
-The forest subject to harvesting must be above a Minimum Reference Value (VRM) of basal area for individuals above 30 cm dbh for commercial and non-commercial species.
+The forest subject to harvest must be above a Minimum Reference Value (VRM) of basal area for individuals above 30 cm dbh for commercial and non-commercial species.

 .
-The forest subject to harvesting must be under a Maximum Reference Value (VRMx) of abundance for the guild of ephemeral heliophyte (heliófitas efímeras) species.
+The forest subject to harvest must be below a Maximum Reference Value (VRMx) of the abundance of the guild of ephemeral heliophyte species (heliófitas efímeras).

 .
-Minimum cutting diameters must be respected to avoid diminishing the regeneration capacity of the managed species due to the elimination of the reproductive population.
+Minimum cutting diameters (DMC) must be respected to avoid reducing the regeneration capacity of managed species due to the elimination of the reproductive population.

 .
 Trees belonging to species considered low-abundance, with a frequency less than or equal to 0.3 trees per hectare, as estimated by the preliminary inventory of trees with dbh greater than or equal to 30 cm, must not be harvested.

 .
-No more than what the forest grows is cut, as the cutting intensity is calculated according to what is established by the Code of Practices, which considers two alternatives depending on the existence of records for the management unit.
+No more is cut than what the forest grows, since the cutting intensity is calculated according to what is established by the Code of Practice, which takes into account two alternatives depending on the existence of records on the management unit.

 .
-Rigorous technical criteria are followed for the selection of trees to harvest.
+Rigorous technical criteria are followed for selecting trees to harvest.

 .
-Rigorous technical criteria are followed for the selection of remaining commercial trees.
+Rigorous technical criteria are followed for selecting remaining commercial trees.

 .
-The infrastructure established for forest management cannot show signs of altering water quality at the site.
+The infrastructure established for forest management cannot show signs of altering the water quality on the site.
 Primary roads must have the necessary conservation works to minimize erosion and excessive sedimentation in hydrological elements.

 .
-There must be no contamination from solid or liquid waste derived from management activities in the forest.
+There must be no contamination by solid or liquid waste derived from management activities in the forest.

 .
-Primary roads and log landings must have the necessary conservation works to minimize erosion and excessive sedimentation in permanent springs, rivers, streams, and creeks.
+Primary roads and log landings (patios de acopio) must have the necessary conservation works to minimize erosion and excessive sedimentation in permanent springs (nacientes permanentes), rivers, streams, and creeks.

 1.6.
-PROTECTION AND SURVEILLANCE MEASURES TO BE DEVELOPED DURING THE TERM OF THE MANAGEMENT PLAN In accordance with the Reglamento a la Ley Forestal Nº 7575, the General Plan of the Management Plan must define the protection and surveillance measures to be developed during the term of the Management Plan.
+PROTECTION AND SURVEILLANCE MEASURES TO BE DEVELOPED DURING THE TERM OF THE MANAGEMENT PLAN According to the Regulation to the Forestry Law (Reglamento a la Ley Forestal) Nº 7575, the General Plan of the Management Plan must define the protection and surveillance measures to be developed during the term of the Management Plan.

 1.7.
-SCHEDULE OF MANAGEMENT ACTIVITIES PER CUTTING COMPARTMENT Table 18: Schedule of management activities per cutting compartment
+SCHEDULE OF MANAGEMENT ACTIVITIES PER CUTTING COMPARTMENT (CUARTEL DE CORTA) Table 18: Schedule of management activities per cutting compartment (cuartel de corta)

 |---|

-2. OPERATING PLAN (One for each cutting compartment) 1.8.
-CENSUS A tree-by-tree census is conducted over the total effective forest area of all trees with diameters greater than a dbh above the lower limit of the diameter class immediately below the current DMC per species.
+2. OPERATIONAL PLAN (One for each cutting compartment, cuartel de corta) 1.8.
+CENSUS A tree-by-tree census is carried out over the total effective area of the forest of all trees with diameters greater than a dbh greater than the lower limit of the diameter class immediately below the current DMC per species.
 The productive areas do not include those protection areas defined in Law 7575 (articles 33 and 34).

 1.8.1.
-Census design Using the transects of the forest inventory (see item 1.3.2) or other technological resources (orthorectified images and global positioning systems), a complete traversal of the productive area is conducted for the census of the stand to be harvested.
-The census must be conducted as follows:
+Census design Using the transects from the forest inventory (see item 1.3.2) or other technological resources (orthorectified images and global positioning systems), a complete survey of the productive area is carried out for the census of the stand to be harvested.
+The census must be carried out as follows:

-▪ The census is conducted in the effective area.
-In the event that trees of poor form, damaged, or located in a protection area are censused, they will not form part of the commercial census and will be located on the base map for control purposes.
+▪ The census is carried out in the effective area.
+In the event that trees of poor form, damaged trees, or those located in a protection area are censused, they will not form part of the commercial census and will be placed on the base map for control purposes.

-▪ All trees contemplated within the commercial census, including the trees to harvest, the remaining commercial trees, and the trees of prohibited, restricted, low-abundance, and other species, must be marked with a tag and with paint on the bole with a matching number between both marks.
+▪ All trees included within the commercial census, including the trees to harvest, the remaining commercial trees (árboles comerciales remanentes), and trees of prohibited, restricted, low-abundance, and other species, must be marked with a plate and with paint on the bole (fuste) with a coincident number between both marks.

-▪ Trees must be identified with a unique number.
-It is recommended to number them consecutively without differentiating between harvestable, commercial, remaining trees, or low-abundance species.
+▪ The trees must be identified with a unique number.
+It is recommended to number them consecutively without differentiating between harvest trees, commercial trees, remaining trees, or low-abundance species.

-▪ The trees to harvest will be identified with an X painted on the bole so that the marks are easily visible when carrying out the cutting activities.
+▪ The trees to be harvested will be identified with an X painted on the bole (fuste) so that the marks are easily visible at the time of executing the cutting activities.

-▪ On the base harvesting map, all trees contemplated within the commercial census must be clearly located and differentiated, including the trees to harvest, the remaining commercial trees, and the trees of prohibited, restricted, low-abundance, and other species.
+▪ On the base harvest map, all trees included within the commercial census must be clearly located and differentiated, including the trees to harvest, the remaining commercial trees, and trees of prohibited, restricted, low-abundance, and other species.

 ▪ For each tree, its dbh is measured in centimeters and its commercial height is estimated in meters.
-Additionally, its spatial location within the forest area is determined.
+Furthermore, its spatial location within the forest area is determined.

 1.8.2.
-Evaluation of forest census results In an annex (Anexo 2), the list of data collected during the census must be included.
+Evaluation of forest census results The listing of the data collected during the census must be included in an annex (Anexo 2).
 Based on the forest census data, the following tables will be constructed, which will allow the harvest intensity to be defined.

-Table 19: Diametric distribution of the number of trees to be cut based on the forest census
+Table 19: Diametric distribution of the number of trees to cut based on the forest census

 |---|---|---|---|---|---|---|